drcallaway/typescript-intro/playground.md

-# TypeScript Playground and TS Node
+# TypeScript Playground, TS Node, and Deno

-The TypeScript Playground and TS Node are useful tools when learning and running TypeScript programs.
+The TypeScript Playground, TS Node, and Deno are useful tools for learning and running TypeScript programs.

 ## Playground